elementor/elementor-developers-docs/src/managers/unregistering-widgets.md

 add_action( 'elementor/widgets/register', 'unregister_widgets' );
 ```

-This hooks to the `elementor/widgets/register` action hook which holds the widgets manager.
+This hooks to the `elementor/widgets/register` action hook which holds the widget manager.
 The manager then unregisters widgets by passing the widget name.